btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 ### The gap limit problem

 The majority of third party wallets are [SPV wallets](https://en.bitcoinwiki.org/wiki/Simplified_Payment_Verification), which share a node between many users.
-To prevent performance issues, SPV wallets limit the amount (typically 20) of addresses without balance that they track on the blockchain.
+To prevent performance issues, both SPV and full node reliant wallets limit the amount (typically 20) of addresses without balance that they track on the blockchain.
 BTCPay Server generates a new address for every invoice.

 With above in mind, after BTCPay Server generates 20 consecutive unpaid invoices, the external wallet stops fetching the transactions, assuming no new transactions occurred.
 Once 21st, 22nd, etc invoices are paid, your external wallet won't show them.